A Natural Introduction to Fine-Tuning: Resolutions to fine-tuning

-A somewhat controversial topic is that of the \emph{Multiverse}, the claim that we live in a Universe together with other possible Universes causally disconnected from each other.
+A somewhat controversial topic is that of the \emph{Multiverse}, the claim that we live in a universe together with other possible universes causally disconnected from each other.
 Some theories actually predict this as a possible scenario.
 For instance, inflation theory was proposed by A.~Guth \cite{Rijcke} to explain why our Universe is so flat.
 A consequence of this theory is \emph{eternal inflation}: the expansion rate of the Universe is modelled by the vacuum expectation value of a scalar field, the inflaton, in a certain potential.
-When this inflaton reaches a local minimum, inflation stops and we end up with a region looking locally like a FLRW-like Universe.
+When this inflaton reaches a local minimum, inflation stops and we end up with a region looking locally like a FLRW-like universe.
 However, due to quantum fluctuations, there is a probability that the inflaton fluctuates upwards in the potential.
 So if inflation ends in a certain region, it may continue in another one.
-Hence the result is that there is some fluid of Hubble volumes, spheres with the size of the observable Universe, where in some of those volumes inflation already ended and in other volumes inflation keeps on happening.
-Therefore we end up with a mechanism creating a large amount of Universes \cite{Rijcke, smolin2007scientific}.\\ We would now like to know how many different Universes can be created according to this mechanism.
-Or how many microstates can produce the macrostate of the observable Universe, hence we want to know its entropy $S$.
-An upper and lower bound can be found making use of two assumptions \cite{Rijcke}: \begin{enumerate} \item The upper limit is obtained by collapsing it to a black hole, this is known as \emph{the Bekenstein bound}: $S \leq 10^{123}$; \item The lower limit is obtained by a proton estimate and assumptions about minimal structure formation: $S \geq 10^{77}$. \end{enumerate} Which means there are between $e^{10^{77}}$ and $e^{10^{121}}$ possible Universes all causally disconnected from each other.
-This is not a problem if the space in which this eternal inflation happens is infinitely large, which is the case in this theory.\\ In what may these Universes differ?
-A possibility is that they actually differ in their values for the fundamental parameters turning our fluid into a vast ensemble of Universes.
-That we happen to live in one of many where it permits live, unfortunately, reeks of the anthropic principle.
-Moreover, this mechanism is not falsifiable due to the causal disconnectedness and also suffers from the measure problem.\\ \\ L.~Smolin proposed that there might be a Popper falsifiable theory explaining the fine-tuning of the fundamental constants \cite{Smolin1994}.
-According to Bryce DeWitt, when a star collapses to a black hole, there is a probability that due to quantum fluctuations near the singularity where the densities become so extreme, the individual worldlines of the star's atoms start to diverge instead of converge.
-This region of diverging worldlines would be locally indistinguishable from an expanding Universe with an apparent singularity in the past of every geodesic, a Big Bang \cite{Smolin1994}.
+Hence, the result is that there is some fluid of Hubble volumes, spheres with the size of the observable Universe, where in some of those volumes inflation already ended and in other volumes inflation keeps on happening.
+Therefore, we end up with a mechanism creating a large amount of universes \cite{Rijcke, smolin2007scientific}.\\ How many different universes can be created according to this mechanism, or how many microstates can produce the macrostate of the observable Universe?
+To answer this question, we compute the entropy $S$.
+An upper and lower bound can be found making use of two assumptions \cite{Rijcke}: \begin{enumerate} \item The upper limit is obtained by collapsing it to a black hole, this is known as \emph{the Bekenstein bound} \cite{PhysRevD.23.287}: $S \leq 10^{123}$; \item The lower limit is obtained by a proton estimate and assumptions about minimal structure formation: $S \geq 10^{77}$. \end{enumerate} This means there are between $e^{10^{77}}$ and $e^{10^{121}}$ possible universes all causally disconnected from each other.
+This is not a problem if the space in which this eternal inflation happens is infinitely large, which is the case in this theory.\\ In which properties may these universes differ?
+A possibility is that they actually differ in their values for the fundamental parameters turning our fluid into a vast ensemble of universes.
+That we happen to live in one of many where it permits live would then be reminiscent of the anthropic principle.
+Unfortunately, this mechanism is not falsifiable due to the causal disconnectedness and also suffers from the measure problem.\\ \\ L.~Smolin proposed that there might be a Popper falsifiable theory explaining the fine-tuning of the fundamental constants \cite{Smolin1994}.
+According to B.~DeWitt, when a star collapses to a black hole there is a probability that due to quantum fluctuations near the singularity where the densities become so extreme, the individual worldlines of the star's atoms start to diverge instead of converge.
+This region of diverging worldlines would be locally indistinguishable from an expanding universe with an apparent singularity in the past of every geodesic -- a Big Bang \cite{Smolin1994}.
+So, each new black hole creates a new universe.
+Combine this with a proposal from J.~A.~Wheeler \cite{Misner2017}: the fundamental constants change at these initiations of new universes.\footnote{Such ideas are consistent with the String Theory Landscape, see Section \ref{section7}.} L.~Smolin then proposed the following \cite{Smolin1994}: